developerphilo/kenya-vue-js/README.md

 # Handling routes and best practices in Vue

-###This is a simple project on my speaker talk on KenyavueJs
+###This is a simple project on handling routes in VueJs

 ## Project setup